-For the past three days I've been wrestling with To Pimp A Butterfly like we were in a cage match for the championship belt and Kendrick is winning.
-With the levels of depth, artistry and talent he's choke slammed me through the cage over and over again.
-I'm determined to get back up.
+For the past three days, I've been wrestling with To Pimp A Butterfly like we were in a cage match for the championship belt and Kendrick was winning.
+His depth, artistry, and talent have choke slammed me through the cage, but I'm determined to get back up.
 I'm going to understand this album inside and out if it kills me.
 Truly knowing this album means more than being able to recite every line to "i" though.
 If you really want to know and appreciate an album as much as possible, you have to look at all the people involved; not just the guy whose name is on the front.

-Call me old fashioned, but liner notes fascinate me.
-However, in this day and age, where labels send whole albums through a series of interconnected computers that spans the entire world, uploading them (by accident?) to a virtual store where people can then buy it while siting on the toilet, they have become a lost art.
+Call me old-fashioned, but liner notes fascinate me.
+However, in this day and age, where labels send whole albums through a series of interconnected computers that spans the entire world, uploading them (by accident?) to a virtual store where people can then buy it while sitting on the toilet, they have become a lost art.
 If ever there was an album that needed liner notes, this is it.

 Similar to my investigation into the 93 people named on Cole's "Note To Self," I have spent the last three days diving down the rabbit hole that is the credits on To Pimp A Butterfly.
-I kicked the tires on my internet stalking skills to find out more about every single person who received a credit on To Pimp A Butterfly (at least everyone credited on Wikipedia).
-I'm not talking about just FlyLo, ThunderCat, and George Clinton.
-I mean everybody - all 71 of them.
+I kicked the tires on my internet stalking skills to find out about every single person who received a credit on To Pimp A Butterfly (at least everyone credited on Wikipedia).
+I'm not talking about just FlyLo, Thundercat, and George Clinton.
+I mean everybody—all 71 of them.
 Songwriters, additional vocalists, even some samples; some of these will blow your fucking mind!

 Your crash course on To Pimp a Butterfly starts now.